-In order to facilitate students becoming more proficient in these areas, major writing assignments in the course call on students to draw connections between texts, to understand how texts are closely related to other texts, both literary and non- literary, and to set the literary texts within larger frames for further investigation and analysis.
+In order to facilitate proficiency in these areas, major writing assignments call on students to draw connections between texts; to understand how texts are closely related to other texts, both literary and non-literary; and to set literary texts within larger frames for further investigation and analysis.

 English 126 requires three (3) formal writing assignments:

 - Two (2) formal papers of 3-5 pages each;